-- 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 101] - Asked of all respondents. - .
-Chronic depression includes periods of two or more years during which the respondent felt depressed or sad on most days, even if (s)he felt okay sometimes. - Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Low Income" includes households with incomes earning up to twice the poverty threshold; "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level.
+- 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 101] - Asked of all respondents. - Chronic depression includes periods of two or more years during which the respondent felt depressed or sad on most days, even if (s)he felt okay sometimes. - Hispanics can be of any race.
+Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents).
+Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
+"Very Low Income" includes households living with defined poverty status; "Low Income" includes households living with defined poverty status; "Low Income" includes households living with defined poverty status; "Low Income" includes households income includes households with incomes at 200% or more of the federal poverty level.